Skip to main content

 Medicare Advantage is different, but not magic

-Medicare’s own durable medical equipment booklet says Medicare Advantage plans must cover the same medically necessary durable medical equipment categories that Original Medicare covers.
-As a practical matter, that means absorbent incontinence products are usually covered by a Medicare Advantage plan only if the plan adds them as an extra OTC or supplemental benefit, not because Part B changed its rules.
+Medicare Advantage plans must cover the same basic Medicare-covered categories that Original Medicare covers.
+A plan may also offer extra benefits.
+As a practical matter, absorbent incontinence products are usually covered by a Medicare Advantage plan only if the plan adds them as an OTC or supplemental benefit, not because Part B changed its rules.

 Common myth: “If the doctor writes a prescription, Medicare has to pay.”
 Reality: A prescription can help with Medicaid, prior authorization, or local referrals, but it does not turn a non-covered Original Medicare item into a covered one.